sematext/docs/docs/synthetics/faq.md

 You can simply type the name of your desired device into the _Device type_ dropdown while creating a monitor and see if a matching option will be displayed.
 You can also find the list of devices we support, as well as their specific properties, in the official [Puppeteer docs](https://github.com/puppeteer/puppeteer/blob/v13.6.0/src/common/DeviceDescriptors.ts).

 ### Can I extract a token from a request and use it for another request?
 Yes.
-Create a [Browser Monitor](https://sematext.com/docs/synthetics/browser-monitor/) and select Monitor a User Journey.
-Within the script you can grab a token by using the ```javascriptsetRequestInterception``` function.
+Create a [Browser Monitor](https://sematext.com/docs/synthetics/browser-monitor/) and select **Monitor a User Journey** in the **Configure URL/Script** step.
+Within the script you can send a POST request to your token provider API with Puppeteer's `page.setRequestInterception` function.
 After grabbing the token from the response, you can intercept the next request and add your credentials to the request body with the following code.

 ```javascript